Varroa mite

 • Live wherever bee colonies are found.

-• Asian honey bees (Apis cerana) have adapted to withstand varroa mite infestation and are their natural host.
+• Asian honey bees (Apis cerana) have adapted to withstand varroa mite infestations and are their natural host.

 Distribution